-This Proxy Statement is being furnished by ESCO Technologies Inc. (the "Company") in connection with the solicitation of proxies for the Company's 2016 Annual Meeting of Shareholders (the "Meeting").
-The Meeting will be held on Thursday, February 4, 2016 at the headquarters of ETS-Lindgren Inc., a subsidiary of the Company, located at 1301 Arrow Point Drive, Cedar Park, Texas 78613, beginning at 10:30 a.m.
-Central Time, for the purposes set forth in the Notice of Annual Meeting above.
+This Proxy Statement is being furnished by ESCO Technologies Inc. (the "Company") in connection with the solicitation of proxies for the Company's 2017 Annual Meeting of Shareholders (the "Meeting").
+The Meeting will be held on Friday, February 3, 2017 at The Vinoy Renaissance Resort, 501 5th Avenue NE, St. Petersburg, Florida 33701, beginning at 9:00 a.m.
+Eastern Time, for the purposes set forth in the Notice of Annual Meeting above.

-A Notice of the Meeting and of the availability of this Proxy Statement and related materials was first sent on or about December 15, 2015 to all persons who held shares of the Company's common stock (hereafter, "shares") as of the close of business on December 4, 2015, the record date for determining the persons entitled to vote at the Meeting.
-These persons are referred to in this Proxy Statement as the "Shareholders."
-As of the record date, there were 25,820,250 shares outstanding and entitled to be voted at the Meeting.
+A Notice of the Meeting and of the availability of this Proxy Statement and related materials was first sent on or about December 14, 2016 to all persons who held shares of the Company's common stock (hereafter, "shares") as of the close of business on December 2, 2016, the record date for determining the persons entitled to vote at the Meeting.
+As of the record date, there were 25,720,461 shares outstanding and entitled to be voted at the Meeting.